 In the Fulmar monitoring project, we aim to disseminate knowledge widely and promote participation.
-Through a web-dossier www.wageninenur.nl/plastics-fulmars we inform general public, policy makers, scientific colleagues and volunteers involved in the program on our achievements and important developments.
+Through a web-dossier www.wur.eu/plastics-fulmars we inform general public, policy makers, scientific colleagues and volunteers involved in the program on our achievements and important developments.

-4. Materials and Methods
+4 Materials and Methods

-IMARES continues the collection of beached fulmars from Dutch beaches with the assistance of the Dutch Seabird Group (Nederlandse Zeevogelgroep - NZG) through its Working Group on Beached Bird Surveys (Nederlands Stookolieslachtofffer Onderzoek - NSO).
+Wageningen Marine Research continues the collection of beached fulmars from Dutch beaches with the assistance of the Dutch Seabird Group (Nederlandse Zeevogelgroep - NZG) through its Working Group on Beached Bird Surveys (Nederlands Stookolieslachtofffer Onderzoek - NSO).
 Also several coastal bird rehabilitation centres support the collection program.
 Sampling effort for the Dutch fulmar study is spread over the full Dutch coastline, but hard to define in detail.
 In general, most fulmars in our study originate from the more northern part of the Netherlands, with next in line fulmars from the Zeeland area.
 The lower number of beached fulmars from the more central parts of the Dutch coast may be due to lower observer effort, but also to more rapid disappearance of corpses due to higher numbers of scavenging foxes or cleaning activities on the touristic beaches.

-Since the start of the Save the North Sea project in 2002, IMARES has co-ordinated similar sampling projects at a range of locations in all countries around the North Sea.
-Organizations involved differ widely, and range from volunteer bird groups to governmental beach cleaning projects.
+Since the start of the Save the North Sea project in 2002, IMARES, now Wageningen Marine Research, has co-ordinated similar sampling projects at a range of locations in all countries around the North Sea.
+Organizations involved in different countries differ widely, and range from volunteer bird groups to governmental beach cleaning projects.
 Fig. 1 shows all locations involved in the North Sea monitoring program, and their regional grouping.
-Lack of funding currently threathens continuation of international coordination and integrated data analysis and reporting.
+Lack of funding currently threatens continuation of international coordination and integrated data analysis and reporting.

-Fig. 1.
 Fulmar-Litter study sites in the Save the North Sea Project (SNS).
-Colour of symbols indicates regional grouping into Scottish Islands (red), East England (blue), Channel area (white), Southeastern North Sea (yellow), and Skagerrak area (white).
+Colour of symbols Fig. 1. indicates regional grouping into Scottish Islands (red), East England (blue), Channel area (white), Southeastern North Sea (yellow), and Skagerrak area (white).
 Not all locations are equally active.
 The Faroe Islands study area is considered as an external reference monitoring site for the North Sea.
 For further details see the online supplement of Van Franeker et al. (2011).

 Bird corpses are stored frozen until analysis.
 Standardized dissection methods for fulmar corpses have been published in a dedicated manual (Van Franeker 2004b) and are internationally calibrated during annual workshops.
 Stomach content analyses and methods for data processing and presentation of results were described in full detail in Van Franeker & Meijboom (2002), further developed in consultation with ICES and OSPAR by updates in later reports and OSPAR documents (OSPAR 2008, 2010b).
-Scientific reliability of the methodology was established by its publication in the peer reviewed scientific literature (van Franeker et al. 2011; Van Franeker & Law 2015).
+Scientific reliability of the methodology was established by its publication in the peer reviewed scientific literature (van Franeker et al. 2011; Van Franeker & Law 2015) with condensed guidelines for future assessments recently published by OSPAR (OSPAR 2015a,b)